prathaban-sr/eva6/session12/Vit_explained.md

 ## Block ##

-The Block class represents one block of the Transformer Encoder which consists of
+The Block class represents one block of the Transformer Encoder which is responsible for

 1. Layer Normalization of the input
 2. Multi-head attention
 3. Addition of the Residual connection from the input to the output of the attention layer